-The Company will provide without charge to each person solicited pursuant to this Proxy Statement, upon the written request of any such person, a copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 29, 2019, including the financial statements and the financial statement schedules, required to be filed with the SEC, or any exhibit thereto.
+The Company will provide without charge to each person solicited pursuant to this Proxy Statement, upon the written request of any such person, a copy of the Company's Annual Report on Form 10-K for fiscal 2021, including the financial statements and the financial statement schedules, required to be filed with the SEC, or any exhibit thereto.
 Requests should be in writing and addressed to the attention of F. Scott Anthony, the Company's Executive Vice President and Chief Financial Officer, at Coca-Cola Consolidated, Inc., P.O.
 Box 31487, Charlotte, North Carolina 28231.